Tech Nottingham April

 This is more of an issue with the fact that it is the only protected characteristic that people actively want to know.
 It is classified as a Potentially Personally Identifiable Information, (PPII) because many others share the same trait.
 But that is only true when thinking in a binary manner - non-binary identifications make one more unique, especially depending on how exactly they identify.

 As engineers building systems, we should make it possible for a user to change their name, genders and preferred pronouns, as well as allow them to delete the data from our systems.

 Instead of assuming a gender, ask for it!
 Having a service that takes a name and determines gender is an awful idea and you shouldn't do it!

 One comment from the audience was that in i.e. a biography for a blog post, conference talk, you could inadvertently leak your pronouns or how you identify, so we need to be extra careful about that and make it possible to change/remove data.

-We need to normalise it - something I've seen commented on in the past is that cis-gendered people need to make it more "normal" to share their pronouns on i.e. Twitter, as well as on name badges. **********I'll soon be sharing my pronouns on my website.
+We need to normalise it - something I've seen commented on in the past is that cis-gendered people need to make it more "normal" to share their pronouns on i.e. Twitter, as well as on name badges.
+I added my own pronouns on 2019-04-10.

 If Building A Great Team Is The Question, Technology Is Not The Answer

 Tessa Cooper spoke about how technology is ruining our ability to work as a team, because we're trying to solve deeply personal and human issues by throwing technology at them, without actually solving the issue.